smikhalevski/doubter/README.md

 ## Redirections

-Redirections allow you to apply a shape checks to the output of another shape.
+Redirections allow you to apply a shape to the output of another shape.

 ```ts
 const myShape1 = d.string().transform(val => parseFloat(val));